sitevalidator/docs.sitevalidator.com/docs/continuous-validation.md

       run_on: single_server
 ```

-Cloud 66 lets you have several deploy hooks defined.
+Cloud 66 let you have several deploy hooks defined.
 The syntax for doing that is:

 ```yml
 environment: